-The read head detects the absolute angle in relation to the tracked lane with a maximum resolution of 0.1°.
-The angle is specified as an absolute value relative to the tracked lane, as a Data Matrix code tape contains direction information.
+The read head detects the absolute angle " α " in relation to the code tape with a maximum resolution of 0.1°.
+The angle is specified as an absolute value relative to the tracked code tape, since a Data Matrix code tape contains direction information.
 The output angle covers the range from 0° to 360°.
 The resolution can be set to the following values: